jiakmao1/ML_Autoclicker/README.md

 * Two modes of clicking: following the mouse, or at specified locations; toggleable in the lower left
 * Select desired cursor locations either by typing them in or clicking the select button for each respective action/step
 * Save/open configuration files for easy usage between sessions

+### Notes
+If you choose to download the python and kivy files, make sure you also download the logo.png file and make sure all of the files are in the same folder.
+Also, make sure python 3 is used as this program will probably not function with python 2

+Python packages that might need to be installed(easiest way generally is using pip) :
+* Kivy (for GUI)
+* pynput (to control keyboard and mouse)
+* plyer (to access the os' filechooser)
+* ctypes (to control DPIAwareness on **Windows** for different resolution screens)